Autumn Minestrone Soup

 - ¼ cup chopped flat-leaf fresh parsley

-- 2 potatoes, peeled and diced (I leave the peels on with red potatoes)
+- 2 large potatoes, peeled and diced (I leave the peels on with red potatoes)

 - 1 teaspoon dried thyme